import math

 return {k: v for k, v in params.items() if v is not None}

-"""Create a learning rate scheduler instance from a flexible config.
+"""Create a learning rate scheduler with flexible configuration.

 Args: